marksands/crossword-puzzle-utility/README.md

 ## Build & Run

+You must have boost installed and your $BOOST_ROOT env set.

     $ make
-    $ ./dictionary

 ## Usage

-Select `1.` from the menu to load a file into the dictionary.
-Use `/usr/share/dict/words` if you don't have a dictionary file.
+    Usage: dictionary [options]

+    Options:
+      -h [ --help ]                         display this help and exit -f [ --file ] arg (=/usr/share/dict/words)
-    1. Load file
+                                            load dictionary file
-    2. Check spelling
-    3. Check shrinkability
-    4. Clear data
-    5. Quit

-     Enter choice: 1

-     Enter filename: /usr/share/dict/words
-       Total time: 0.92069
+      -s [ --spellcheck ] arg               search for PATTERN in dictionary -r [ --reduce ] arg                   display reducable words for PATTERN -d [ --debug ]                        enable debugging
+      -v [ --version ]                      print version information and exit

 ## Spellchecker

-Select `2.` from the menu to enter spellcheck mode.
+Use the `-s PATTERN` or `--spellcheck=PATTERN` option to spellcheck a given word.
 This works great for crossword puzzles.
 Just enter a pattern, using `?` as the wildcard, and the dictionary will search for all matches.

-    Enter a word or pattern.
-Use '?' for wilcard: ?ron
+    $ dictionary --spellcheck="han?y"

        Words found:
-      iron
-      tron

-      Total time: 0.00029
+         handy
+         hanky

-## Shrinkability
+## Reduce

-Select `3.` from the menu to enter shrinkability mode.
+Use the `-r PATTERN` or `--reduce=PATTERN` option to check a words shrinkability.
 The shrinkability of a word shows of the smallest word that can be created by stripping off one letter at a time from either the front or back of a word, with each intermediary word being another valid English word or entry from the dictionary.

-    Enter a word to check its shrinkability index: revolver
+    $ dictionary --reduce "handy"

+       "handy" => "hand"
+       "hand" => "han"
-    "revolver" => "revolve"
+       "han" => "ha"
-    "revolve" => "evolve"
+       "ha" => "h"
-    "evolve"
+       "h"

-    Shrinkability index: 6
+       Shrinkability index: 1

-     Total time: 0.000252

 # License